openquoll/react-mug/README.md

 const someArray = [0, false, '']; // Type: (number|boolean|string)[]
 ```

-Thus, the literal helpers for the rest kinds are provided:
+Therefore, the literal helpers for the rest kinds are provided:

 ```tsx
 import { readonlyArray, readonlyTuple, tuple } from 'react-mug';